18F/identity-design-system/docs/_components/process-list.md

 lead: A process list displays the steps or stages of important instructions or processes.
 ---

-{% include helpers/base-component.html component="process-list" stylesheet="process-list" %}
+{% include helpers/base-component.html component="process-list" %}

 ## Default